kennyjhcheng/Chirp/README.md

 - Adding intents with fulfillments to send requests to a server to make responses dynamic
 - Expanding topics targeted during conversations to cover all of topics and subtopics that come under Sex and relationship education
 - Login/signup to provide user based features
+- Feature to pick up a conversation from a particular point

 ## Member List